Policy Number: HR-14

 Effective Date: April 2014

-Responsible Officer: President, Academy of Natural Sciences of Drexel University and Office of Equality and Diversity
+Responsible Officer: President, Academy of Natural Sciences of Drexel University and Office for Institutional Equity and Inclusive Culture

 This policy establishes an avenue whereby all eligible Professional Staff Members who have completed their probationary period can seek to address what they consider to be an unfair or inequitable application of existing policy.

 This policy applies to all eligible non-faculty Professional Staff Members, excluding any Professional Staff Member who is affiliated with a collective bargaining unit.

 Implementation of this policy is the responsibility of the Department of Human Resources.

 The President of the Academy of Natural Sciences of Drexel University is the Drexel University official responsible for the administration of this policy.

 The Academy of Natural Sciences of Drexel University provides all eligible Professional Staff Members with the opportunity to address and resolve work-related problems or employment issues internally.
 The purpose of this policy is to foster a positive work environment and promote sound employee relations by providing a process for an internal review that encourages Professional Staff Members to present and resolve problems and issues in a spirit of cooperation and fairness.
 At any point during this process the Professional Staff Member is encouraged to see a representative of the Human Resources Department for support, guidance, and/or facilitation.
 Complaints will be addressed and resolved in a nondiscriminatory manner consistent with applicable laws and regulations.